greenguy33/sustainKG-API/README.md

 }
 ```

-POST to `/postUserGraph`: accepts a username and JSON graph data and adds the new graph to the current user's existing graph in the database (in the future it should probably be modified to overwrite the user graph with the new graph)
+POST to `/postUserGraph`: accepts a username and JSON graph data and overwrites the user's existing graph with the new graph in the database.

 Example body: